 Summary: Significant medical errors and adverse medical events not only impact the patient, but can have a significant emotional impact on physicians, nurses and other healthcare professionals involved in the care of patient.
 This presentation discusses the importance of having a program to support clinicians in these circumstances.

-Summary: Lexington's vast underwriting reach and knowledge coupled with the expertise and service provided by its in-house Specialty Professional Liability Claims group establishes it as a market leader in specialty professional liability insurance.
+Summary: Lexington's vast underwriting reach, coupled with the expertise and service provided by its in-house Casualty Claims group, establishes it as a market leader in general liability insurance.